Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/installation.md

 This should allow `docker compose up` to work.
 Be sure to delete the addition once your image and container is set up.

+##### 4. [dependency] not found

+This sometimes happen when npm did not install successfully.
+In this scenario, you need to manually install the dependencies inside the container.
+Generally the command to run something inside a container is:

+`docker compose run [container name]`

+In this scenario, the full command would be:

+`docker compose run webpack npm install`

 ## Additional Resources
 [Git Documentation](https://git-scm.com/doc)<br>